palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 ### 3.3.
 Calibrate the camera

-There are multiple ways on obtaining the camera *intrinsic parameters*, one of them is outlined below:
+There are ways on obtaining the camera *intrinsic parameters*, one of them is below:

 #### 3.3.1.
 Prepare the Calibration Pattern
 - Print out on paper the [Checkerboard Pattern](https://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf).
 This particular pattern size is a `9x7` or `7x9` pattern (counting the *internal corners*).
 You can make it durable and your friend will borrow it to calibrate their cameras for years to come.
--  Attach the paper to a moveable, flat surface (corrugated board, future board, or a laptop, maybe...) because we need to move the pattern around in front of the camera.
-Or you could attach the pattern to a wall and move the camera; it is possible, but less convenient.
+-  Attach the paper to a moveable, flat surface (corrugated board, future board, or a laptop, etc.) because we need to move the pattern around in front of the camera.
+Or you could attach the pattern to a wall and move the camera; possible, but less convenient.
 -  Measure the width of *one* square.
 It could be 0.02 m as the file mentioned, or a different size if you print it on, for example, an A3 paper.

 I used a different calibration pattern (a *loan for use* from a friend so I do not have to go through the steps above).
-The specifications are shown below:
+The specifications are below:

 | Calibration Pattern | My friend's | This tutorial's |
 | ------------------- | ----------- | --------------- |